Solar Panel Calculator

 • EV charger integration: £500-1,200

-💰 2025 Savings: No VAT on solar panel installations for domestic properties (0% VAT).
+💰 VAT Savings: No VAT on solar panel installations for domestic properties (0% VAT until March 2027).
 This saves 20% compared to commercial rates.
-Budget systems have also become more competitive.
+Combined with 2026 panel price reductions driven by global manufacturing oversupply, real installed costs are at 10-year lows.

 1Semi-Detached House, 4kW System